 Just who can perform employment locates?
 Let’s talk about these so-called “Employment Locators.”
 It could be a Private Investigator, a Process Server, or some other sort of “Information Broker.”
 Be very careful here.
 We here at Skip Trace Pros stopped performing these types of searches mostly because of the legalities.

 Anything having to do with a debtor’s finances, which we believe includes employment, falls under the laws of the GLB.
-Not good – consult an Attorney.
-We recommend finding the debtor’s employment by yourself, and you can get some great tips here: How to Find Someone’s Employment.
+Not good – and we recommend that you consult with a competent Attorney.
+We also recommend finding the debtor’s employment by yourself, and you can get some great tips here: How to Find Someone’s Employment.

 U.S. Wage Garnishment Limits and Laws